Feel free to contact us at [email protected] if your question is not included in the list below.

 How do you deal with scoring revisions?

-Contests are settled and prizes awarded after we receive the final box score for all games from our statistical provider.
+Contests are settled and prizes awarded shortly after we receive the final box score for all games from our statistical provider.
 Occasionally there will be revisions made to the final box scores by our statistical provider after this.
-When this occurs adjustments will not be made to contest results or prize payouts.
+When this occurs after our contests have settled and payouts have been processed, adjustments will not be made to contest results or prize payouts.
 On rare occasions problems may arise with our data feeds or settlement process due to technical issues.
 In such cases contests may be resettled and payouts may be corrected.

 How do you handle doubleheaders?